Rainy Intimate Wedding at Summit Lake Castle

 Mike was already standing at the front, waiting for Maria.

 Because of the rain, we moved the ceremony inside, and it ended up being perfect.
 They stood in front of these floor-to-ceiling windows that looked out over the lake.
-The view did what it needed to do.
+The lake remained visible behind them through the windows, keeping the indoor ceremony connected to the setting outside..
 It made everything feel grounded and peaceful, even with the weather outside doing the most.

 The ceremony was emotional in the best way.
 Friends in the audience were tearing up.
 Their officiant, a close friend, kept having to hold herself together between words.
 It felt like the entire room was rooting for them, not just watching them.

 Their vows were sweet and intentional.
 They talked about how much they admired each other, how they made each other stronger, and how their love for travel shaped their relationship.
 That part hit hard, because you could tell it was real.
-It wasn’t “wedding vow filler.”
-It was who they are.
+The vows were personal and specific, especially when they spoke about travel and how their relationship had made each of them stronger.

 After the ceremony, we went straight into family photos.